expo/expo/docs/pages/guides/authentication.md

 ## Obtaining access tokens

 The vast majority of providers described here implement the [OAuth 2](https://oauth.net/2/) standard for secure authentication/authorization.
-In the authorization code grant, the identity provider returns a one-time code which is then exchanged for the user's access token.
-Because
-[your application code is not a secure place to store secrets](https://reactnative.dev/docs/security#storing-sensitive-info), it is necessary to exchange the authorization code in a context (e.g., your server) where you can securely store and use a client secret to access the provider's token endpoint.
+In the authorization code grant, the identity provider returns a one-time code, which is exchanged for the user's access token.
+Since [your application code is not a secure place to store secrets](https://reactnative.dev/docs/security#storing-sensitive-info), it is necessary to exchange the authorization code in a context (for example, your server) where you can securely store and use a client secret to access the provider's token endpoint.

 ## Guides